Lil Uzi Vert discography

 In early 2017, Lil Uzi Vert released the EP Luv Is Rage 1.5, featuring the hit single "XO Tour Llif3".
 The single peaked at number 7 on the US Billboard Hot 100 and number 5 on the US Hot R&B/Hip-Hop Songs chart.
 It has since been certified diamond by the Recording Industry Association of America (RIAA) for selling over 14 million units, making it one of the best-selling singles in the United States.
 Their debut studio album, Luv Is Rage 2 (2017), debuted at number one on the US Billboard 200 with 135,000 album-equivalent units, including 28,000 in pure album sales.
 The album remained popular, moving an additional 73,000 units in its second week, bringing total sales to 208,000.
 On March 19, 2019, Luv Is Rage 2 was certified double platinum by the Recording Industry Association of America (RIAA).

 Lil Uzi Vert's second studio album, Eternal Atake (2020), debuted atop the US Billboard 200 with 288,000 album-equivalent units, including 9,000 in pure album sales.
 Supported by singles "Futsal Shuffle 2020" and "That Way," the album was certified platinum by the Recording Industry Association of America (RIAA).
 A week later, they released a deluxe edition titled Lil Uzi Vert vs. the World 2, which also debuted at number one on the Billboard 200, earning 247,000 album-equivalent units in its first week.
 The deluxe edition's release helped the original album maintain its number-one position on the Billboard 200 for a second consecutive week.
 In November 2020, Lil Uzi Vert collaborated with rapper Future on the studio album Pluto × Baby Pluto, which debuted at number two on the US Billboard 200, with 105,000 album-equivalent units, including 5,500 in pure album sales.

 Lil Uzi Vert's third EP, Red & White (2022), debuted at number 23 on the US Billboard 200, earning 20,000 album-equivalent units in its first week.
 Their third studio album, Pink Tape (2023), debuted at number one on the Billboard 200, with 167,000 album-equivalent units, consisting of 11,000 album sales and 154,000 streaming units.
 The album was supported by the singles "Just Wanna Rock" and "Endless Fashion".
+In late 2025, after completing their deal with Atlantic Records, Lil Uzi Vert began releasing music independently through Roc Nation Distribution, issuing the singles "Chanel Boy" and "Relevant" as their first releases under the new partnership.